Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 ## Hashing:
 Process of taking an input and storing/converting it into a "hash".
 - A Hash is basically a value that is the result of a mathematical algorithm.

+- On server side what happens is that whenever a user signs up, the password's hash value is saved in the database.
+Next time the user puts in his password to login, the hash of the input password is compared to the stored hash.
+(The password itself is never compared)